-You decide that you’d like to buy a new home in California, so you call your local real estate brokerage office and speak to an agent there.
-After explaining what you’re looking for in a home, the agent spends a day showing you various properties, some of which are listed for sale with other brokerage offices, and some listed for sale by your agent’s brokerage office.
-If you decide to buy a home that was listed with your agent, it’s possible that your agent – or at least the broker’s company -- will end up acting as a “dual agent,” representing both you and the seller in the transaction.
+Let's say you decide to buy a new home in California, and call a local real estate brokerage office and speak to an agent there.
+After explaining what you’re looking for, the agent shows you various properties, some of which are listed for sale with other brokerage offices, and some of which are listed for sale by your agent’s brokerage office.
+If you decide to buy a home that was listed with your agent, it’s possible that your agent, or at least the broker’s company, will end up acting as a “dual agent,” representing both you and the seller in the transaction.

-Generally, a seller’s goal is to get the highest possible price for a property, whereas a buyer’s goal is to pay the lowest possible price.
+Normally, a seller’s goal is to get the highest possible price for a property, whereas a buyer’s goal is to pay the lowest possible price.
 How, then, can a dual agent properly represent the competing interests of both a buyer and a seller?
-In some situations, it may make sense to use a dual agent; in others, you may want your own agent on your side.
+In some situations, it might make sense to use a dual agent; in others, you will want your own agent on your side.

 What Is a Dual Agent?